danabr75/opengl/tutorial.md

-This is the 'full' syntax, useful when you are expecting name clashes with other modules, or just want to be formal ;) More often, you will want to use the 'C-style' syntax, which you can accomplish by using @include@ to export the module functions and constants to global namespace:
+This is the 'full' syntax, useful when you are expecting name clashes with other modules, or just want to be formal ;) More often, you will want to use the 'C-style' syntax, which you can accomplish by using `include` to export the module functions and constants to global namespace:

 ```ruby